Xeus-Territory/obsidian_world/content/Tech Second Brain/Containerization/Awesome Container and Kubernetes.md

 - [sysdig](https://github.com/draios/sysdig): Linux system exploration and troubleshooting tool with first class support for containers
 - [teleport](https://github.com/gravitational/teleport): The easiest, and most secure way to access and protect all of your infrastructure.
 - [Tetragon](https://tetragon.io/docs/) : Cilium Tetragon component enables powerful realtime, eBPF-based Security Observability and Runtime Enforcement.
-## Utilities

-- [Instance calculator](https://learnk8s.io/kubernetes-instance-calculator) : Estimate and find the number of max workload can apply for instance
-- [botkube](https://github.com/kubeshop/botkube): An app that helps you monitor your Kubernetes cluster, debug critical deployments & gives recommendations for standard practices
-- [silver-surfer](https://github.com/devtron-labs/silver-surfer): Kubernetes objects api-version compatibility checker and provides migration path for K8s objects and prepare it for cluster upgrades
-## Validation

-- [kubeconform](https://github.com/yannh/kubeconform): A FAST Kubernetes manifests validator, with support for Custom Resources!

-## Virtualization

-- [kubevirt](https://kubevirt.io/): Provides a unified development platform where developers can build, modify, and deploy applications residing in both Application Containers as well as Virtual Machines in a common, shared environment.